CATALYST

 60 Minutes in Space

 Explore breaking space news with space scientists and hear the latest updates on missions exploring the solar system, rocket launches, cutting edge astronomy, and more.
-This evening's presentation is by Dr. Graham Lau, Ph.D., Research Scientist for Blue Marble Space Institute of Science.
-Please use the West Museum Evening Entrance.
-This is a free event and no reservation is required.
-Seating is first come, first serve.
+This evening's presentation is by Dr. KaChun Yu, curator of space sciences.
+Please use the West Museum Entrance.
+No reservations required for this free event.
+Seating is on a first-come, first-served basis.

 Morning Yoga Series